About the project

 Estonian Museum of Architecture

 In 2019 'Reflexio' was installed as a part of permanent exhibition 'Explore Space!' at Estonian Museum of Architecture.
 “Explore Space!” deals with various facets of creating architecture, from the concept to the creation of the actual spatial experience.
 It is an environment providing sensations for various senses and inviting people to experience architecture with their whole body.
 'Explore Space!' exhibition received 'Estonian Museum Award for Permanent Exhibition 2019'.

 'Reflexio' is located in the arched cellar of the XIX century Rotermann Salt Storage.
 The brick vaults of the storage are covered with a permanent crust of salt, which makes the vaults rich in textures–a beautiful feature to reveal by light.

-During changing lighting scenarios the color of light shift from warm to cold temperatures of white light.
-The warm tones emphasise color of the bricks, as neutral and cold white help to reveal crispy salt crystals.
 The play of light on the architectural features, materials and textures reflect upon the large mirroring floor.
 The pre-programmed lighting performance constantly changes the character: sometimes it enhances the architectural composition, sometimes it seeks to deconstruct the symmetry of the vaulted arched space.
 Specifically designed lighting sequences play upon the viewers perception of the space as it reveals and dissolves the architectural elements into the darkness.